SteeltoeOSS/Documentation/api/v4/discovery/initialize-discovery-client.md

 ```

 > [!TIP]
-> Alternatively, you can use `builder.AddSteeltoe()` (Steeltoe Bootstrap Auto Configuration), which uses reflection to determine
+> Alternatively, you can use `builder.AddSteeltoe()` (Steeltoe Bootstrap Auto Configuration),
-> which discovery assemblies are loaded, and adding the appropriate clients automatically.
+> which uses reflection to determine which discovery assemblies are loaded and adds the appropriate clients automatically.

 ## Client configuration